Nordiska of Gothenburg, 1967

 - A very rare, complete sheet of the original stitch chart, A3 size.
 The stitch chart has the stamp of the handcraft store that once sold this kit from Nordiska.
 A long gone shop in Dalecarlia or Dalarna, a historical province in Sweden.

 This stitch chart was recently found through an auction house, it mysteriously appeared just days after we had sent the original to the printer for drawing and production.
-We are eternally grateful to Maria U who helped us bring the instructions for Flora back home again!
+We are eternally grateful to Maria U who helped us bring the instructions Flora back home again!
 Thank you so much!

 The colour/stitch instruction sheet is an exact copy of the 1960s original, including the 1960's colour numbers.
-Use the front card to add thread samples of your contemporary colours, and it will be a breeze to follow the stitch chart.
+Use the front card to add thread samples of the contemporary colours, and it will be a breeze to follow the stitch chart.

 The stitches used in Spring Flora are clearly marked in the drawing as you can see here in the listing.
 Satin stitch, stem stitch and the others are drawn out as they are used in the design, and you can make the stitches long or short as you like.
 You can also change them to your favourite stitch, as long as you consider the thread usage.